 Example 4(a).
 G's revocable trust directs the trustee to pay "ten thousand dollars (\$10,000) to the grantor's brother, B" at the termination of the trust on G's death.
 B disclaims the entire gift immediately after G's death.
 B is deemed to have predeceased G because it is at G's death that the interest given B will come into possession and enjoyment.
 Had B not disclaimed he would have received \$10,000 at that time.
 The recipient of the disclaimed interest will be determined by the law that applies to gifts of future interests to persons who die before the interest comes into possession and enjoyment.
 Traditional analysis would regard the gift to B as a vested interest subject to divestment by G's power to revoke the trust.
-So long as G has not revoked the gift, the interest would pass through B's estate and should pass to B's heirs determined as of G's death.
-Under UPC § 2-707(b), however, the interest passes to B's descendants who survive G by 120 hours by representation.
-Because the antilapse mechanism of UPC § 2-707 is not limited to gifts to relatives, a disclaimer by a friend rather than a brother would have the same result.
+So long as G has not revoked the gift, the interest would pass through B's estate to B's successors in interest.
+Yet If B's successors in interest are selected by B's will, the disclaimer cannot be a qualified disclaimer for tax purposes.
+This problem does not arise in a jurisdiction with UPC Section 2-707(b), because the interest passes not through B's estate but rather to B's descendants who survive G by 120 hours by representation.
+Because the antilapse mechanism of UPC Section 2-707 is not limited to gifts to relatives, a disclaimer by a friend rather than a brother would have the same result.
+For jurisdictions without UPC Section 2-707, however, Section 6(b)(3)(D) provides an equivalent solution: a disclaimed interest that would otherwise pass through B's estate instead passes to B's descendants who survive G by representation.

 Example 4(b).
 G's revocable trust directed that on his death the trust property is to be distributed to his three children, A, B, and C. A disclaims immediately after G's death and is deemed to predecease the distribution date, which is G's death.
 The traditional analysis applies exactly as it does in Example 4(a).
 The only condition on A's gift would be G's not revoking the trust.
-A is not explicitly required to survive G (See First National Bank of Bar Harbor v.
+A is not explicitly required to survive G. (See First National Bank of Bar Harbor v.
 Anthony, 557 A.2d 957 (Me.
 1989).)
-The interest would pass to A's heirs.
-UPC § 2-707(b), however, provides that A's interest passes by representation to A's descendants who survive G by 120 hours.
+The interest would pass to A's successors in interest.
+If those successors are selected by A's will, the disclaimer cannot be a qualified disclaimer for tax purposes.
+UPC Section 2-707(b) provides that A's interest passes by representation to A's descendants who survive G by 120 hours.
+For jurisdictions without UPC Section 2-707, Section 6(b)(3)(D) reaches the same result.